missionpinball/mpf-docs/tutorial/3_get_flipping.rst

 Tutorial step 3: Get flipping!
 ==============================

-There's something exciting about seeing the first flips of your own pinball machine (whether it's a machine you built from scratch or an existing machine you're writing custom code for), so in this step we're going to focus on getting your flippers working.
+There's something exciting about seeing the first flips from your own code, so in this step we're going to focus on getting your flippers working.

 To do that, you have to add some entries to your config file to tell MPF about some coils and switches, then you have to group them together to tell MPF that they should act like flipper devices.
-So go ahead and open the ``config.yaml`` file in the ``/your_machine/config`` folder that you created in the previous step.
+So go ahead and open that ``/config/config.yaml`` file that you created in the previous step.

 1. Add your flipper switches
 ----------------------------